mbakhoff/crypto-template/readme.md

 Send the cipher text to the key owner.
 Only they can decrypt the data because only they have the private key.

+Often hybrid encryption is used: the file is encrypted with symmetric encryption and only the symmetric key is encrypted with the recipient's public key.

 ### Data signing

-To create a digital signature, encrypt the data with your private key.
+To create a digital signature, encrypt the data (or just its hash) with your private key.
 Send the cipher text and your public key to the recipient.
 They can decrypt the data using your public key, therefore it must have been encrypted by your private key.
 Only you have the private key, therefore it must be your document.

+### ID-cards

+The chip on Estionian ID cards hold [two asymmetric key pairs](https://www.id.ee/index.php?id=30228).
+The first (PIN1) is used to for authentication and data decryption.
+The second (PIN2) is used for digital signatures.

 ### TLS